 “Endometriosis is a condition where tissue from the uterine lining decides to grow in other random parts of your body, causing pain.
 This can interfere with fertility and overall health and honestly — happiness,” Culpo wrote, calling the condition excruciatingly painful.
 “I have been in agony for years around my period and I was misdiagnosed countless times by doctors,”

-Culpo added that before being diagnosed, she was often told by doctors that her ultrasounds looked normal and to just take Tylenol.
+Culpo added that before being diagnosed, she was often told by doctors that her ultrasounds looked normal and to just take Tylenol, a brand of paracetamol.
 “I think you just need to rest more, periods are always uncomfortable for people,” Culpo quoted one doctor saying before adding, "Painful periods are not normal!!!”

 It takes adults with the painful condition an average of 6.7 years to be accurately diagnosed, according to the medical journal Current Obstetrics and Gynecology Reports.
 Emma Roberts recently spoke out about having gone undiagnosed for years, despite struggling with “debilitating cramps and periods,” in an interview in Cosmopolitan.